LIMITED TIME

 When selecting a headboard for your staged bed, consider the following options:

-- Canopy: A canopy bed frame is an excellent way to elevate the bed in any large bedroom.
-Not only does it look luxurious, but it draws the eye up to visually enhance the height of the ceiling.
+• Canopy: A canopy bed frame is an excellent way to elevate the bed in any large bedroom.
+Not only does it look luxurious, but it also draws the eye up to visually enhance the height of the ceiling.

-- Metal: If vintage or industrial is the aesthetic of your room, consider a metal bed frame with detail.
+• Metal: If vintage or industrial is your room’s aesthetic, consider a metal bed frame with intricate details.

 While the headboard is an essential detail you won’t want to overlook, a new one can be pricey.